 What is PC Booster Pro?

-PC Booster Pro is advertised as an optimization tool which boosts and protects computers.
-It includes features such as PC Cleaner, Internet Booster, System Optimizer and Registry Cleaner.
-It may appear that PC Booster Pro is a really useful and handy tool, however, it belongs to the category of potentially unwanted applications (PUAs).
-It is common that people download and install apps of this type accidentally.
+PC Booster Pro is advertised as an optimization tool that boosts and protects computers.
+It includes features such as PC Cleaner, Internet Booster, System Optimizer, and Registry Cleaner.
+It may seem that PC Booster Pro is a useful tool, however, it belongs to the category of potentially unwanted applications (PUAs).
+People commonly download and install PUAs accidentally.